 Llucmajor offers a wide range of accommodation within the town but those in search of a truly relaxing and luxurious experience might wish to consider one of the beautiful boutique or rural hotels within close proximity.

-The Hotel Son Julia in Lluchmajor is an opulent country estate converted into a beautiful small luxury hotel with a good restaurant and spa facilities.
-Book now! […] Hotel Son Julia Country House
+The Hotel Son Julia in Llucmajor is an opulent country estate converted into a beautiful small luxury hotel with a good restaurant and spa facilities.
+Book […] Charming Son Julia Country House Hotel & Spa

 Not your typical Hilton, the original Sa Torre estate underwent a major transformation into a family-friendly resort hotel with fantastic facilities for a relaxing holiday in the countryside. […] Hilton Sa Torre Mallorca Resort